phinate/venv-activate/README.md

 Bash tab completion of creation and activation of Python virtual environments (installed under `$HOME/.venvs` by default)

+Modified from @matthewfeickert to also add the venv as a kernel for your global juypter instance :)
 ## Installation

 If `_venv-activate.sh` is installed at `/opt/_venv-activate/_venv-activate.sh` then if the following is added to a user's `~/.bashrc`